xdmushui/partner-center-sdk/develop/create-indirect-reseller-in-sandbox.md

 # Create Indirect Reseller in Sandbox

-This document helps Sandbox Indirect Providers to enable end-to-end testing using APIs.
+This document shows how to create Sandbox Indirect Providers and enable end-to-end testing using APIs.

 **Applies to:** Partner Center | Partner Center operated by 21Vianet | Partner Center for Microsoft Cloud Germany